 Game 2 is where Nodoka dominates with an 11,000 point from 2nd even without the first rank bonus.

 As for Kyoutaro… Better luck next time. ^^

 And now, for our last hand of this post.
 We are back to Saki shenanigan.

 You see, when Hisa passed by the table she got a glimpse of Saki’s hand.
 Which is a pinfu tanyao sanshoku doujun.
 Saki has a 678 meld of characters -(2)34(5) waiting meld of circles – 678 meld of circles- 22 pair of bamboo – 678 meld of bamboo.

-At minimum, if Saki calls a ron this should net 4 han 30 fu which is 7,700 points.
+At the minimum, if Saki calls a ron this should net 4 han 30 fu which is 7,700 points.
 If Saki draws the tile herself, the hand is already a mangan worth 8,000 points (4,000/2,000).
-And judging from the discard table, the two way wait isn’t bad either.
+And judging from the discard table, the two-way wait isn’t bad either.

 So when Saki calls a ron for 1,000 points.
 Hisa knows something is up.

 One of the thing that doesn’t make sense is when Saki drew the 9 of characters and discarded the 6 of characters.
 Discarding the 6 of characters destroy the 678 meld and thus destroys the chance for a sanshoku.
 Remember the same sequence (in this case 678) must occur in all the sequence.
 It would have been palatable if the 9 of characters is a dangerous tile but if you look at the discards it seems safe.
 (Not to mention, its a terminal tile, which in my experience is a bit safer than tiles in the middle sequence).